Tier 2 associations must ensure their financial records correctly explain their financial transactions and financial position.

 - Payment of the prescribed lodgement fee.

-*From 1 October 2018 most incorporated associations that are also registered with the Australian Charities and Not-for-profits Commission (ACNC) will benefit from an exemption with allows them to report only to the ACNC.
+*From 1 October 2018 most incorporated associations that are also registered with the Australian Charities and Not-for-profits Commission (ACNC) will benefit from an exemption with allows them to lodge their financial report only to the ACNC.
 See information below on Exemption for registered charities.

 Extension of time